webcompat/web-bugs/README.md

 ###Labels
 Labels are used for helping to filter bugs into groups but also to track the status of the bug.
 Here’s what each label means:

-- `android` - The bug exists in an Android browser
+- `browser-xyz` - The bug exists in *xyz* browser
-- `chrome` - The bug exists in Google Chrome
-- `contactready` - Issue has been analyzed and is ready for someone to contact the site
-- `firefox` - The bug exists in Mozilla Firefox
-- `ie` - The bug exists in Microsoft Internet Explorer
 - `ios` - The bug exists in an iOS browser
 - `mobile` - The bug exists on mobile devices
-- `needsinfo` - Someone has requested more information from another person
-- `opera` - The bug exists in Opera browser
+- `os-android` - The bug exists in an Android browser
-- `safari` - The bug exists in Apple Safari
-- `sitewait` - Someone has attempted to contact the website
+- `status-contactready` - Issue has been analyzed and is ready for someone to contact the site
+- `status-duplicate` - Issue is the same as an already-reported issue
+- `status-fixed` - Issue is fixed
+- `status-ie-bugbar` - ?
+- `status-imported` - ?
+- `status-invalid` - Issue is not a web compatibility issue
+- `status-needscontact` - ?
+- `status-needsdiagnosis` - Issue needs further analysis to find the cause
+- `status-needsinfo` - Issue needs more information
+- `status-needstriage` - ?
-- `duplicate` - The issue has been reported previously and is being tracked in another bug
+- `status-sitewait` - The web site with the issue has been contacted
-- `invalid` - The issue has been diagnosed as not being a compatibility bug
+- `status-wontfix` - The issue will not be fixed
+- `status-worksforme` - The issue can't be reproduced
-- `wontfix` - The site has been contacted and refuses to fix the bug
+- `windows` - The bug exists in a Windows browser

 ###Best practices